Saletto

 Saletto was a comune (municipality) in the Province of Padua in the Italian region Veneto, located about 70 km southwest of Venice and about 35 km southwest of Padua.
 As of 31 December 2004, it had a population of 2,659 and an area of 10.8 km2.

 Saletto bordered the following former and current municipalities: Megliadino San Fidenzio (former), Montagnana, Noventa Vicentina, Ospedaletto Euganeo, Poiana Maggiore, Santa Margherita d'Adige (former).

-Since 17 February 2018 Saletto is part of Borgo Veneto municipality.
+Since 17 February 2018, Saletto has been part of the Borgo Veneto municipality.